leeandher/100DaysOfCode/log.md

 **Today's Progress**: Completed the 27th [JS30][js30c] challenge and started messing around with some Node stuff, trying to get my 'Hello World!' via CLI.

-**Topics**: Click and Drag Scrolling, NPM and Node.js CLI shinanigans
+**Topics**: Click and Drag Scrolling, NPM and Node.js CLI shenanigans

 **Thoughts**: Busy day today, so I didn't really get too much done, but I still managed to complete and style JS30 27.
 It's coming to a close, which is pretty exciting but also somewhat scary.
 As for the Twitter for CLI thing, it really is proving to be harder than I thought to get started, let alone integrate the Twitter API.